Department of Chemistry and Biochemistry

 - Why do you want to participate in the Chemistry Honors Program?

 - Why are you interested in conducting original research?

 - What are your future educational plans after completing your degree at CSU Fresno?

 - How would this opportunity enhance your ability to reach your career goal(s)?

-- A completed academic progress form and degree completion plan signed by your department advisor (attached to the program application download).
+- A completed academic progress form and degree completion plan signed by your department advisor (page 5 in the Adobe Sign application packet).

-- Two letters of recommendation (academic or professional) written on your behalf and submitted directly to Debbie Amador at email@example.com.
+- Two letters of recommendation (academic or professional) written on your behalf and attached to the Adobe Sign Application Packet.
 If you have participated in any kind of research, one of these letters should be from your research advisor.
-The Faculty Recommendation/Waiver Forms are included in the application above.
+The Faculty Recommendation/Waiver Forms are included in the Adobe Sign application packet.